-Each of 7 times Anwar chanted “merdeka”, the crowd responded with “rakyat”.
+Each of seven times Anwar chanted “Merdeka!”, the crowd responded with “Rakyat!”.
 And I literally had goosebumps watching that.

 The people are now in rage.
-It is a spirit of the people voicing out, demanding change from the BN government to a fair one that fights for the rakyat.
-We can no longer tolerate bribery and robbery of the government in our country.
+It is a spirit of the people voicing out, demanding change of government.
+The people can no longer tolerate the endemic corruption and abuse of power.
 A recent report from the Global Financial Integrity (GFI) even ranked Malaysia as the third highest country with cumulative illicit financial outflows between 2001 and 2010 after China and Mexico!

-So please, I urge all Malaysian voters to give Pakatan Rakyat a chance, so that the people’s voices will become the actions of the ruler of this nation.
+I therefore hope all Malaysian voters give PR a chance, so that the people’s voices will be heard and justice will be served.
 I am a Malaysian who would like to see change for my dear country and see justice for all.
-We need liberalisation, including an independent judiciary and free press and media, to combat the endemic BN corruption and cronyism that pushes our country close to failed state status.
+We need liberalisation, including an independent judiciary and free press and media, to combat the endemic corruption and cronyism that pushes our country close to failed state status.
 And I believe PR can address these issues.
-Perhaps it was this “deafness” of BN government which may have also contributed to the rise of civil society movements—such as the oil royalty campaign, Himpunan Hijau movement and the Pengerang anti-oil refinery movement—whose supporters made up a significant portion of the participants at the rally.
+Perhaps it is this “deafness” of BN government that has contributed to the rise of numerous civil society movements—such as the oil royalty campaign, Himpunan Hijau movement, and the Pengerang anti-oil refinery movement—whose supporters made up a significant portion of the participants at the rally.

 Right now, we demand nothing less than a free and fair election.
-We shall be monitoring every suspicious and dubious moves made by the Election Commission which has been pro-UMNO/BN.
-We must strictly not allow phantom voters to hijack our future.
+We shall be monitoring every suspicious and dubious move made by the Election Commission which has allegedly been pro-UMNO/BN.
+We must strictly not allow any phantom voters to hijack our future.
 All Malaysians who are registered voters must come out to vote in full force.
-This is our country and we want a government elected by true Malaysians.
+This is our country and we want a government elected by Malaysians.

 Our country is heavily sick and it needs ubah for the federal government and the whole regime.
-We need a real change—a reformasi, not BN transformasi.
-I sincerely hope that Pakatan Rakyat can takeover Putrajaya in this coming GE13.
-And I believe giving 5 years for the opposition coalition Pakatan Rakyat to govern Malaysia is better than giving the ruling coalition Barisan Nasional another 5 more grueling years.
+We need a real change—a reformasi, not BN’s transformasi.
+I sincerely hope that PR can takeover Putrajaya in this coming GE13.
+And I believe giving 5 years for the opposition PR coalition to govern is much better than giving the ruling BN coalition another 5 more years.
 Just imagine, the UK is being governed by the same political party, say, Labour, for more than 50 successive years since 1957.
 Or the US by the Republican Party for the same continuous, unbroken period.

 Ini kalilah.
 This time, the coming 13th Malaysian general election, which must be held by 27 June 2013 at the very latest, is an opportunity for the rakyat to

-break free “merdeka” from the monopoly of political power abused by the UMNO/BN cronies.
-Unless we don’t want a better and clean governance, and wish to fulfill their own lustful and corrupt desires.
+break free merdeka from the monopoly of political power abused by the UMNO/BN cronies.
+Unless we don’t want better accountability and governance, and wish to fulfill their lustful and corrupt desires.
 Unless we don’t want Malaysia to be better progressed—a real democracy with two-coalition system coming to reality which will definitely benefit us, the rakyat.

-Disclaimer: The views expressed in this article reflect my own personal opinions and do not necessarily reflect the views and opinions of any of the Malaysian political parties.
-The material contained in this article may include facts, views, opinions and recommendations which I do not guarantee the accuracy, completeness or timeliness of information.
-Under no circumstances will I be liable for any liability for any act (or decision not to act), use, misuse or distribution resulting from use of this material.
+Disclaimer: The views and opinions expressed in this article are those of the writer and do not necessarily reflect the official policy or position of the Malaysian political parties.
+The material contained in this article may include facts, views, opinions and recommendations which the writer does not guarantee the accuracy, completeness or timeliness of information.
+Under no circumstances will the writer be liable for any liability for any act (or decision not to act), use, misuse or distribution resulting from use of this material.